Question

 Gramps,

-Some snarky online haters doubt that the flood story is true due to the fact that there wouldn’t be enough room on that boat for a pair of every animal species alive at that time.
+Some snarky online haters doubt the flood story because there wouldn’t be enough room on that boat for a pair of every animal species alive at the time.
 How do I rebut their assertions that the story is a fairy tale?

 Robert